Ascendzor/simple-message-blockchain/README.md

 transactions (see transactions section, at the bottom of this readme)

-Block format specification and block verification is the key to creating your own blockchain rules.
-See https://github.com/Ascendzor/simple-message-blockchain/blob/master/blocks.js for how blocks are specified and verified in this project.

 # Progress (until v1 assume nothing has been implemented correctly)
 - [x] ~~let people create public&private keys~~
 - [x] ~~let people sign transactions~~